-Allowing girls to tell you what they need gives them ownership of their story.
+Allowing girls and nonbinary youth to tell you what they need gives them ownership of their story.
 Listening means not assuming you know all the answers or that your way is the right way.
-Pay close attention to what girls are saying and ask them to elaborate on their thoughts and feelings.
+Pay close attention to what young people are saying and ask them to elaborate on their thoughts and feelings.

 In spite of what the media shows us every day, girls and women come in all shapes and sizes, from diverse family backgrounds and social situations, and have different needs and interests.
 Value these differences and encourage girls to draw on their experiences to teach one another.